Cohabitation in the United Kingdom: Legal status

 In response to the increase in cohabitation, several legal changes were made in the UK in recent years.
 In Scotland, the Family Law (Scotland) Act 2006 provides cohabitants with some limited rights.
 In addition, since 2003 in England and Wales, 2002 in Northern Ireland, and 2006 in Scotland, an unmarried father has parental responsibility if he is listed on the birth certificate.

 In the UK, in recent years, the falling marriage rates and increased births outside marriage have become a political issue, with questions of whether the government should promote marriage (i.e. through tax benefits or public campaigns) or whether it should focus on the status of a parent, rather than that of a spouse; with the former view being endorsed by the Conservative Party, and the latter by the Labour Party and the Liberal Democrats.
 There are also differences between England and Wales and Scotland, with the latter being more accepting of cohabitation.

 While 49% of cohabiting couples that are not married or in a civil partnership believe they have rights under a 'common law marriage', common law marriage has no legal standing in England and Wales.
 Cohabiting couples are not automatic beneficiaries or have protections regarding non-joint bank accounts, mortgages, tenancies or pensions, unless the other person is explicitly mentioned as a joint account holder or in the terms as a beneficiary, for example in the event of death.

+In June 2026, the Ministry of Justice (England and Wales), published a consultation on future reforms of financial rights, for unmarried families.